michael-d-jia/Filter-Bubble-Game/README.md

 ## Game Concept

 In Filter Bubble, you navigate through a maze where walls literally appear and disappear based on which news sources you collect.
-This creates a tangible metaphor for how our media choices don't just inform us—they shape the very landscape of possibilities we can perceive.
+This creates a tangible metaphor for how our media choices don't just inform us, they shape the very landscape of possibilities we can perceive.

 ## Educational Themes